 Aestivation describes the placement of the petals and sepals inside the flower bud before the flower blooms.
 It is often confused with vernation, which is the arrangement of scales and new leaves in a leaf bud before it opens.
 The sepals and petals are collectively known as a perianth.
 Botanists study aestivation to classify plant species, trace evolutionary relationships among the plants, and assist in identification.
 So, the term itself remains of extreme importance in biology, botanical studies, horticulture, and agriculture.
+Understanding aestivation helps in identifying different plant species based on their floral structure and improve overall knowledge of morphology of flowering plants.

 Examples: